 Transfer of Prior Earned Credits

-Students can transfer eligible credits from an earned Master's degree: PhD without concentration (9-18 credits), Kinesiology concentration (9-18 credits), Education Leadership concentration (24 credits).
-Approval from student's Advisory Committee required.9-24
+Students can transfer eligible credits from an earned Master's degree: PhD without concentration (9-18 credits), Kinesiology concentration (9-18 credits), Education Leadership concentration (15 credits), Higher Education concentration (9-18 credits).
+Approval from student's Program Advisory Committee required.9-24

 Total Credits9-24